Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 If you use Facebook ads for your business, you probably already have a Facebook Business Page set up.
 Your Facebook Business Page is a great place to stay in touch with your customers and share helpful information about your business.

-Other unexpected ways Facebook benefits businesses include helping you build an online brand, create professional bonds with competitors, and find top job candidates.
+Other unexpected ways Facebook benefits businesses include helping you build an online brand, creating professional bonds with competitors, and finding top job candidates.

 3. Angi (formerly Angie’s List)

-Users pay a membership fee to access the site and write reviews, which come in the form of a letter grade.
-Businesses that sign up for Angi can interact with members, establish a profile, and respond to reviews about their company.
-The highest-rated businesses can also earn advertising for deals and discounts.
+Users pay a membership fee to access the site and write reviews, which are graded in letter form.
+Businesses that sign up with Angi can interact with members, establish a profile, and respond to reviews about their company.
+Businesses can also take advantage of deals and discounts when they sign up with Angi.
+Organizations can sign up for an Angi account online.

 4. Better Business Bureau